This Hospital Bag How-To Will Help You Survive and Thrive Your Delivery Recovery!

 Nursing Pillow.
 You and your baby are just learning the in’s and outs of nursing, holding, latching, burping… the feeding process isn’t always easy!
 A nursing pillow is a great tool to get you in a comfy position, especially as baby packs on the pounds, but in the first few days, you can easily prop up your arms with hospital pillows to comfortably support a tiny newborn!

 Custom hospital gowns are cute and very popular right now, but regardless of delivery method chances are your gown will get messy.
-If you’ll feel more comfortable in your own gown, that’s totally up to you– packing a simple, light housecoat will also do the trick!
-So if it doesn’t make it to the birth, you can have a friend bring it by afterwards!
+If you’ll feel more comfortable in your own gown, that’s totally up to you!
+Packing a simple, light housecoat will also do the trick!
+So if it doesn’t make it to the birth, you can have a friend bring it by afterward!

 Diapers.
 Unless you plan to cloth diapers from day one, hospitals often have diapers on hand for the duration of your stay.
 Feel free to get your partner to pick up diapers or bring some after delivery, but this is one bulky item you don’t need to cart around in your hospital bag.